omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 ![image](https://user-images.githubusercontent.com/10358317/156165250-f1647540-467a-445d-8381-dd320922a70d.png)

-## 2. Joining New K8s Worker Node to Existing Cluster
+## 2. Joining New K8s Worker Node to Existing Cluster <a name="joining"></a>

+- If we lose the token and token CA cert dash and API server address, wé need to learn them to join a new node into the cluster.
 - We are adding new node to existing cluster above.
 We need to get join token, discovery token CA cert hash, API server advertise address.
 After getting info, we'll create join command for each nodes.
 - Run on Master to get certificate and token information: